-- Meet the trainee and understand requirements of training. - Meeting with the trainee in their first week in a post and agreeing the Trainee's Personal Goal Plan. - Facilitate attendance at educational activities - Act as a supervisor to the trainee - Provide feedback and motivation to trainee - Attend Trainee annual evaluations - Monitor progress and performance - Completing the End of Post assessment and signing relevant activities in ePortfolio. - Appraising the trainee's progress at regular intervals during the post
+- Meet the Trainee and understand requirements of training - Meet with the Trainee in their first week in a post and agree the Trainee's Personal Goal Plan - Facilitate attendance at educational activities - Act as a supervisor to the trainee

+- Provide feedback and motivation to Trainee

+- Attend Trainee annual evaluations

+- Monitor progress and performance

+- Completing the End of Post assessment and signing relevant activities in ePortfolio.

+- Appraising the Trainee's progress at regular intervals during the post

-Where possible, one clinical year maximum can be spent with the same trainer.
+One clinical year maximum can be spent with the same Trainer (including post call ward round where relevant).